project-delphi/project-delphi.github.io/blog/treatment-effects-on-continuous-targets-with-no-features/index.md

 I found myself thinking about treatment effects on randomized small samples for continuous data (targets) with no features.

-There's no need to worry about confounders since there are no features and we have randomizations. 🎲 Simpson's paradox doesn't apply when there are no features.
+There's no need to worry about confounders since there are no features and we have randomizations - 🎲.
+Simpson's paradox doesn't apply when there are no features.

-One might say that we are looking univariate continuous data from two or more different small samples.

-Small is relative, but less than a few thousand certainly causes noise in estimates for many kinds of univariate continuous distribution.
+One might say that we are looking univariate continuous data from two or more different small samples.Small is relative, but less than a few thousand certainly causes noise in estimates for many kinds of univariate continuous distribution.

 So what is the objective from a machine learning perspective, and what can be done?